hashicorp/terraform-website/content/source/docs/extend/community/contributing.html.md

 #### Writing an Acceptance Test

-Terraform has a framework for writing acceptance tests which minimises the amount of boilerplate code necessary to use common testing patterns.
+Terraform has a framework for writing acceptance tests which minimizes the amount of boilerplate code necessary to use common testing patterns.
 The entry point to the framework is the `resource.Test()` function.